Washington Airport

 Washington Airport was the second major airport to serve the city of Washington, D.C., in the United States.
-Located in Arlington, Virginia, near the intersection of the Highway Bridge and the Mount Vernon Parkway (where The Pentagon's south parking lots, Metrobus bus bays, and a portion of Interstate-395 now exist).
+Located in Arlington, Virginia, near the intersection of the Highway Bridge and the Mount Vernon Parkway (in a site now occupied by The Pentagon's south parking lots, Metrobus bus bays, and a portion of Interstate-395 highway).
 The first airport to serve the city was Hoover Field, a private airfield constructed in 1925.
 Washington Airport, a private airport triple the size of Hoover Field, was built literally across the road in late 1927.
-The airfield suffered from short and unpaved runways, numerous life-threatening obstructions around the field, poor visibility (due to a burning garbage dump adjacent to each field), and poor drainage.
-Washington Airport nearly went bankrupt in 1933, and it was auctioned off to a new owner.
-The new owner also owned Hoover Field, and merged the two into a single airfield, Washington-Hoover Airport.
+The airfield suffered from short and unpaved runways, numerous life-threatening obstructions around the field, poor visibility due to a burning garbage dump adjacent to each field, and poor drainage.
+Washington Airport nearly went bankrupt in 1933, and it was auctioned off to the owner of Hoover Field, who merged the two into a single airfield, Washington-Hoover Airport.

-Washington-Hoover Airport closed in 1941 when Washington National Airport (now Ronald Reagan Washington National Airport), a replacement facility, was opened.
+Washington-Hoover Airport closed in 1941 when replacement facility Washington National Airport (now Ronald Reagan Washington National Airport) was opened.

-Hoover Field

-Hoover Field was built in 1925 by Thomas E. Mitten, president of the Philadelphia Rapid Transit Company (which held the airmail contract between Washington, D.C., and Philadelphia).
-A small expansion of the then-unnamed field led to its rededication on July 16, 1926.
-It was given the name Hoover Field in honor of then-Secretary of Commerce Herbert Hoover, a major promoter of civil aviation.

-Hoover Field suffered from numerous, highly dangerous safety issues, including nearby hills, high-tension electrical power lines near the field, an amusement park to one side, a landfill that was on fire (and which sometimes obscured the field), unpaved sod runways, tall smokestacks blocking the approaches, and more.
-Almost as soon as it opened, there were calls to close Hoover Field and build a large, modern airport at another location.
-In February 1927 a group of aviators and aviation companies, led by aviation pioneer Henry Berliner, called for the establishment of a new, larger airport across Military Road (the southern boundary of Hoover Field).
-When this did not immediately occur, Berliner began leasing and then took a majority ownership in Hoover Field.

-A fire at Hoover Field on July 3, 1928, destroyed eight planes and the lone hangar, causing $100,000 in damages ($1.275 million in 2010 inflation-adjusted dollars).
-Flights out of Hoover Field were suspended for 18 days.
-Berliner's finances were significantly damaged by the fire, and he sold his interest in Hoover Field to Elvin W. Robertson's Mount Vernon Airways on July 20, 1928.
-Mount Vernon Airways soon sold out to International Airways.

-In early 1929, a new holding company, Atlantic Seaboard Airways, took over International Airways and its subsidiary aviation businesses.
-But on December 30, 1929, a group of investors led by R.H.
-Reiffen, chairman of the New Standard Aircraft Company, seized control of Atlantic Seaboard Airways and control of Hoover Field.